Has the government introduced the Football Governance Bill?

 This bill made some changes to the version introduced earlier in the year by the Conservatives, such as requiring clubs to provide “effective engagement” with supporters over changes to ticket prices, and removing the need for the regulator to “consider government foreign policy and trade when approving club takeovers”.

 The bill has not yet become law, however.
-Its second reading in the House of Lords was on 13 November, and it will also later need to pass through the Commons.
+It has passed through the House of Lords and, as of May 2025, is progressing through the Commons.